Internship Economics

 What are the conditions for the internship?

-• The content of the internship assignment must be in line with the programme
+- The content of the internship assignment must be in line with the programme.

-• The internship includes clearly defined tasks which the student addresses a specific challenge or problem statement from within the organisation
+- The internship includes clearly defined tasks which the student addresses a specific challenge or problem statement from within the organisation.

-• The internship is supervised by an expert in the discipline.
+- The internship is supervised by an expert in the discipline.

-• If telework is allowed by the company, the student must be present at the office at least 3 days a week.
+- If telework is allowed by the company, the student must be present at the office at least 3 days a week.

-• There are no business, friendship or family connections between student and internship provider
+- There are no business, friendship or family connections between student and internship provider.

-• Max 1 student per office Exceptions may be possible, depending on tasks and guidance.
+- Max 1 student per office.
+Exceptions may be possible, depending on tasks and guidance.

-• An internship is always unpaid.
-Compensation for e.g., meals or transport is allowed
+- An internship is always unpaid.
+Compensation for e.g., meals or transport is allowed.

 Duration and period of the internship

-• The internship has a workload of 20 to 30 working days
+- The internship has a workload of 20 to 30 working days.

-• The internship can be undertaken full-time or part-time.
+- The internship can be undertaken full-time or part-time.
 The maximum distribution allowed is 3 days a week for 10 weeks, this to guarantee the continuity of the internship.

-• The internship period is flexible and is chosen according to the abilities of the student and the internship provider.
+- The internship period is flexible and is chosen according to the abilities of the student and the internship provider.
 The most obvious months for this internship are June, July, August and September as these are the lecture-free periods.
 Students who deviate from the model learning track may also undertake an internship during other periods.

 Coaching and evaluation of the internship

 The supervisor of the internship provider is responsible for the general guidance by preparing concrete assignments, within the parameters of the previously approved internship content, and following up on the implementation thereof.
 Regular feedback to the student is essential to evaluate and, if necessary, adjust their performance.
-If necessary, the supervisor of the internship provider will contact the supervisor of Ghent University
+If necessary, the supervisor of the internship provider will contact the supervisor of Ghent University.

-During the internship period, the supervisor of Ghent University will schedule an interim contact opportunity with the supervisor of the internship provider and the student to see how the internship is going
+During the internship period, the supervisor of Ghent University will schedule an interim contact opportunity with the supervisor of the internship provider and the student to see how the internship is going.

 After completing the internship, the supervisor of the internship provider will give their assessment of the intern according to the categories of the final evaluation.
 It is based on both the performance as well as competencies and attitudes.
 We encourage you to review the final evaluation with the student and discuss the progress, valued strengths and areas of improvement.

-As final component of the evaluation, the student will write an internship report.
+As a final component of the evaluation, the student will write an internship report.
 In this the student develops one or more internship assignments, linking them with the programme (based on academic theories, legal texts and/or conceptual frameworks).
 If confidential information is included in the internship report, a non-disclosure agreement can be drawn up.

 Examples of internship assignments